Falling Elevator Switch Review

 |Publisher||Instamarketing And Game SRL|

-It’s strange that Instamarketing and Game didn’t list themselves this time because Falling Elevator is actually decent.
+It’s strange that Instamarketing didn’t list themselves this time because Falling Elevator is actually decent.
 It’s a very simple game.
 An elevator falls down a tower, and various moving objects block your path.
 When these obstacles pop up, you hit the brakes, wait until the coast is clear, then keep dropping until you safely hit the ground.
 There are a variety of levels, each one more difficult than the last.
 I liked it.
 Not complex gameplay, but it worked well here.

 For two dollars, Falling Elevator provides a simple but engaging casual game.
 There’s nothing really to complain about besides the text.
 I’m serious.
 The same can’t be said for the other games they put out, but this one is good for what it is.
 Well done, Instamarketing.
 Will their next one be any good?
 If Midnight Works is anything to go by, maybe, as this developer is slowly improving (their latest, Deep Space, wasn’t completely awful).
-Let’s hope for the best here.
+Let’s hope for the best here with Instamarketing.

 Overall: Falling Elevator is a good casual title for two bucks from one of the worst publishers on the Switch.
 Instamarketing should pat themselves on the back.

 P.S.
 Their future titles weren’t bad either, like Fortress Building Puzzle!